 Carlos Cruchaga, PhD

-Barbara Burton and Reuben M. Morriss III Professor of Psychiatry
+Barbara Burton and Reuben M. Morriss III Professor, WashU Psychiatry

-Genetic and multi-omic approaches to identify novel variants, genes and pathways implicated on neurodegeneration, with the ultimate goal of understanding the biology of neurodegenerative diseases
+Genetic and multi-omic approaches to identify novel variants, genes and pathways implicated in neurodegeneration

 My research interests are focused on leveraging multi-omic data (genetic, genomics, proteomics, epigenomics, lipidomis and others) and deep clinical phenotypes from large and well characterized neurodegenerative diseases (i.e: Alzheimer, Parkinson, Frontotemporal dementia) cohorts in order to identify novel genes, pathways, molecular biomarkers and drug targets for these diseases.

 Unprecedented advances in sequencing and high-throughput omics technologies have greatly increased the power and precision of analytical tools used in genomic research and have accelerated the drive toward personalized medicine.
 Human biospecimens that are analyzed using these new and developing technology platforms have emerged as a critical resource for basic and translational research in neurodegenerative diseases because they are a direct source of molecular data from which targets for therapy, detection, and prevention are identified.
 The reliability of the data derived from these new platforms is dependent on the quality and consistency of the biospecimens being analyzed.
 As a result of the increased requirement for biospecimen quality, standardization of biospecimen resources using state-of the-science approaches has become a pressing need across the research enterprise.

 In my lab, we generate genetic and omic data for a unique cohorts of Alzheimer and Parkinson disease cohort and we use novel approaches to understand the biological process that lead to disease.